compSPI/cryoAI/logs/README.md

-This is where all the tensorboard summaries and `.mrc` files are saved.
+This is where all the tensorboard summaries, mrc files and full config files are saved.